-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the UL Lafayette Police Department, the request from Lafayette PD, Iberia SO, St. Martin SO, Acadia SO, and non-police officials (as defined below).
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the UL Lafayette Police Department, the request from Lafayette PD, Lafayette Parish Sheriff's Office, Iberia Parish Sheriff's Office, St. Martin Parish Sheriff's Office, Acadia Parish Sheriff's Office, and non-police officials (as defined below).
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.